anoyomoose/emergenv/README.md

 error), some `.age` files will already be on the new recipient set and others not.
 Fix the cause and run `rekey` again - it is safe to repeat.

+Because of this, run `rekey` on a **clean working tree** (everything committed) and commit its result as a single change.
+Then a rare partway failure is trivially recoverable - `git checkout` back to the clean state and retry, rather than reasoning about a half-rewritten tree.
+The pass-1 pre-flight makes such a failure unlikely; the clean-tree habit makes it cheap regardless.

 There is intentionally **no per-file rekey**.
 It operates on the whole store on
 purpose: picking individual files makes it far too easy to leave one behind, and an omitted file is invisible - `age` ciphertext does not reveal its recipients, so